 Overcome the challenges of teaching science remotely to your secondary students

-Whilst teaching remotely may be new, this course will help you to develop new online and offline teaching strategies for supporting learning at home and at a distance.
+This introductory course will help you to develop new online and offline teaching strategies for supporting learning at home and at a distance.

 You’ll consider the issues of student engagement, time management, assessment and feedback, and the role of parents, as well as how to keep up with practical science activities.